dlang/DIPs/DIPs/DIP1NNN-DK.md

 ## Rationale
 In this section several situations where a bottom type is useful in D are shown.
-The bottom type is referred to as `noreturn` in code, in the last subsection this name will be discussed.
+The bottom type is referred to as `noreturn` in code, in the last subsection this choice of name will be discussed.

 ### Flow analysis across functions
 Currently D recognizes code after a `throw` statement, endless loop such as `for(;;){}` or `assert(0)` expression as dead code.